bennycheung/bennycheung.github.io/_posts/2019-04-28-attribute-based-encryption-for-healthcare-blockchain.md

 ...
 ```

-**UPDATE 2020/08/17** Interested reader should refer to our latest article on [X.509 Identity for Attribute-based Encryption](http://bennycheung.github.io/identity-for-attribute-based-encryption), describes the practical approach to demonstrate how to use Python cryptography to generate X.509 certificate with custom atributes; subsequently, we use charm-crypto framework’s hybrid adapter to perform CP-ABE (ciphertext-policy) with the X.509 custom attributes.
+Interested reader should refer to our latest article on [X.509 Identity for Attribute-based Encryption](http://bennycheung.github.io/identity-for-attribute-based-encryption), describes the practical approach to demonstrate how to use Python cryptography to generate X.509 certificate with custom atributes; subsequently, we use charm-crypto framework’s hybrid adapter to perform CP-ABE (ciphertext-policy) with the X.509 custom attributes.

 ### <a name='CP-ABE'></a> Ciphertext-Policy ABE
 In ciphertext-policy attribute-based encryption (CP-ABE) a user’s private-key is associated with a set of attributes